mikefairbank/dlts_paper_code/README.md

 ### Purpose

-This main folder contains a (still under-development) set of keras layers to implement the target-space method.
+This main folder contains a set of Keras layers to implement the target-space method.

+- This code is still under development.

-- For the actual code used in the experiments in the paper, please see the subfolder "TF1 version"
+- For a stable version of this code, please see the subfolder "TF1 version", which contains the actual code used in the experiments in the paper.

 ## Running the code